1. Home

 Hanging art on pristine gallery walls has never appealed to Ross Liew.

-Instead, the curator of Taupōs annual Graffiato street art festival prefers to embellish the spaces that people might cut through to get to work, or visit in order to smoke a sneaky cigarette.
+Instead, the founding curator of Taupō’s annual Graffiato street art festival prefers to embellish the spaces that people might cut through to get to work, or visit in order to smoke a sneaky cigarette.
 He is drawn to carparks, skip bin storage spaces, narrow alleyways and the unkempt backsides of commercial buildings.
-And he hasnt always asked permission to paint.
+And he hasn’t always asked permission to paint.

-Which is exactly the opportunity he has offered fellow artists with council permits and community approval secured as head of the long-running, game-changing Graffiato event.
+Which is exactly the opportunity he offered fellow artists–with council permits and community approval secured—during his tenure at the helm of the long-running, game-changing Graffiato event.

-Ross has curated the festival since its inception in 2011, helping to bring more than 100 murals in urban Taupō laneways and streets.
+Ross also curated the festival for 10 years, from its inception in 2011.
+In that that time, he helped to bring more than 120 murals to urban Taupō laneways and streets.
 It was the first event of its kind and continues to be the longest running street art festival in New Zealand.

-It has increased visibility of the art and the artists who make it.
-Its been a major platform, its actually made them visible.
-Its absolutely launched careers and its grown the demand and the market for this kind of art.
+“We deliberately set out to get the country’s widest possible representation of artists who make murals.
+Graffiato has increased visibility of the art and the artists who make it.
+It’s been a major platform, it’s actually made them visible.
+It’s absolutely launched careers and it’s grown the demand and the market for this kind of art.

 “In the beginning, a lot of artists came from the graffiti and street art tradition of self-promotion so it was about who they are and what they like to do.
 Now, most are thinking quite hard about what’s relevant to the place they’re in terms of the ecology, the environment, the history, the geography the social or built heritage.
 So we see a lot more stories about the people and the place.”

-Back home in Auckland’s New Lynn, Ross continues to produce community and privately-commissioned art.
-He is a father or two, an art teacher, a trained graphic designer with a masters degree in fine art and design.
-He is also a former recipient of the Asian New Zealand Foundation artist residency grant at Rimbun Dahan private arts centre in Malaysia.
+Back home in West Auckalnd, Ross continues to produce community and privately-commissioned art.
+He is a father or two, a former art teacher, a trained graphic designer with a master’s degree in fine art and design.
+He is also a former recipient of the Asia New Zealand Foundation artist residency grant at Rimbun Dahan private arts centre in Malaysia.

 It was the axing of a part-time university job that provided his major career break.
 The redundancy payout allowed him to form a partnership with three friends who shared his interest in public art.
 The resulting Cut Collective leased a studio on Karangahape Road, collaborating on private or corporate commissions, using their earnings to help fund the public art projects they deemed worthy.
 Their legitimate community initiatives were interspersed with artistic acts of rebellion on back alley walls.